Understand Your House Plans (Karen’s Method)

 Understanding House Plans

 Here’s a suggestion.
 Use the method one of my clients used.
-She took the big drawings I printed for her and she spread them on her breakfast table like a table cloth.
+She took the house plans I printed for her on large sheets of paper and spread them on her breakfast table like a tablecloth.

 Each morning she would have her coffee and eat her breakfast with the drawings right in front of her.
 It “forced” her to look at every nuance.
 Each day she would sit in a different chair and look at the plans from a different angle.
 She kept a red pencil on the table to make notes when she noticed something she wanted to change or if she thought of a question she wanted to ask me.